lab272/semtex_varkinvis/README.md

 You can also explicitly turn off MPI-based parts of compilation, and/or make executable versions for debugging if required, via command-line flags to cmake, e.g.: cmake -DWITH_MPI=OFF -DDEBUG=ON ..

+Dog and its associated executables are also compiled and placed in the build directory.

 In-source building with make
 ----------------------------